Summer Institute for Historical Geophysics, Åland Islands

 The scientific research of the institute deals with historical geophysical data and their use in geophysics as well as history.
 Emphasis is on the Nordic countries and the Baltic Sea area.
 Geophysically, the research is concerned with positioning, gravity, postglacial rebound, tides, sea level changes, and climate changes.
 Historically, it is concerned with the times from the Vikings up till today, with a concentration on the last three centuries.
 A considerable work has been carried out on the world's longest sea level series, that of Stockholm commencing in 1774, and its relation to climate changes.Publication series: Small Publications in Historical Geophysics

-The institute's series "Small Publications in Historical Geophysics" hitherto contains more than 20 publications, which are accessible below.
+The institute's series "Small Publications in Historical Geophysics" hitherto contains nearly 30 publications, which are accessible below.
 They are also issued in print; separate copies of these can be ordered free of charge.
 Further publications in the series are in preparation.

 - Ekman, M: Postglacial uplift of the Åland Islands, and the world's oldest preserved sea level gauge.
 1995.

 - Ekman, M: Extreme annual means in the Baltic Sea level during 200 years.
 1996.
 (Partly superseded by no. 12 below.)